Without a doubt, the new-look Pac-12 will be full of intrigue in 2011.

 The Wildcats are extremely talented at the skill positions on offense.
 To begin with, NFL prospect Nick Foles, who threw for 3,191 yards last season, is one of the best quarterbacks in the country.
 Foles also has a plethora of talented targets to throw to, led by senior wide receiver Juron Criner, who had 1,244 yards receiving last year.

-On defense, the Cats’ defensive linemen and safeties could struggle, as Arizona loses five starters from last season at those positions.
+On defense, the Cats’ defensive linemen and safeties could struggle as well, as Arizona loses five starters from last season at those positions.
 However, the Wildcats should be strong at linebacker and cornerback, where everyone returns.

 In the end, Arizona’s 2011 season comes down to its inexperienced offensive line.
-Foles and his receivers may be good enough by themselves to carry the Wildcats to a bowl game, but without a solid offensive line, Arizona will not win the Pac-12 South title in 2011.
+Foles and his receivers may be good enough by themselves to carry the Wildcats to a bowl game, but without a solid offensive line, Arizona will not be able to take advantage of their relatively weak division and win the Pac-12 South title in 2011.

 Well, since 2003 Utah has gone 7-3 against Pac-10 teams, so there’s little question that the Utes will be a competitive member of the conference.
-However, the Utes have several major concerns heading into the 2011 season.
+However, Utah has several major concerns heading into the 2011 season.

-In addition, a secondary that was pretty bad last year figures to be even worse this season after losing four out of their top five players from last season.
-Not exactly a minor issue when you are going up against the likes of Andrew Luck, Nick Foles and Matt Barkley.
+In addition, a secondary that was pretty bad last year figures to be even worse this season after losing four out of their top five players from last year.
+That's not exactly a minor issue when you are going up against the likes of Andrew Luck, Nick Foles and Matt Barkley.